sivanandareddy/my_finesse_exercises/README.md

-# my_finesse_exercises
+# My Finesse Exercises
-This repository is on my learning exercises on fin
+This repository is on my learning exercises on finesse.

+### Exercise 1
+- Simple Michelson Interferometer
+- Simple Michelson Interferometer with phase modulation
+- Schnupp Asymmetry